hexikani/pulsechain-docs/remix-development.md

 # Configure Remix for Testnet

 Open the `Deploy & run transactions` section in the left navigation bar.
 Then select the `ENVIRONMENT` to `Injected Web 3`.
-If you are connected PulseChain Testnet via the MetaMask wallet, then the text `Custom (941) netword` should be visible in the drop down.
+If you are connected PulseChain Testnet via the MetaMask wallet, then the text `Custom (942) network` should be visible in the drop down.
 Also in the `ACCOUNT` dropdown you should see address of the account from the MetaMask.

 # Deploy to PulseChain